marytts/marytts-wiki/VoiceImportToolsTutorial.md

 All other settings depend on your voice building path or are default values that are filled automatically.

 After filling in general settings  and clicking the **Save** button, you will get to the main window of the Voice Import Tools.
-There you can see a list of components.
+There you can see a list of components which in general are supposed to be run sequentially.
 A component is executed by ticking the associated checkbox and clicking on **Run**.

 **Component Configuration Settings**